June 15, 2018

-If your pharmacy’s distributors carry the right credentials, you’re in good shape.
+If your pharmacy’s pharmaceutical wholesalers carry the right credentials, you’re in good shape.
 But there’s always a risk of falsified credentials and other factors.
 So, look out for the warning signs of substandard and counterfeit pharmaceuticals.

 The main sign of a counterfeit drug is lack of effectiveness.
 If multiple patients report a lack of efficacy or if a normally effective drug stops working, make sure to inspect the product.

 Kahn suggested pharmacists check the Orange Book, which is also called, Approved Drug Products with Therapeutic Equivalence Evaluations.
 It identifies drug products approved by the FDA and related patent and exclusivity information.

 In addition, pharmacists can visually inspect the drugs before handing them to the patient, Kahn said.

 Suspicious signs to look for: